ejb6/stacktrends.ph/README.md

 Note that the data is obtained from search results.
 The data output might not reflect the actual demand for the following reasons:
 - Incomplete (or even redundant) job descriptions
-- Keywords do not match the actual jobs descriptions
+- Keywords do not match the actual job descriptions
-- Skills that are not actually required but they are somehow included in the description.

 Project contributions/suggestions are highly appreciated.